davidkingg/twitter-trends/README.md

 # Twitter Trends in Nigeria
 This is a data engineering project that fetches the trending keyworks in nigeria every 15mins.
-The trending data is saved to a data lake(google cloud storage).
+The trending data is gotten from twitter trends Api and saved to a data lake(google cloud storage).
+The trends are gotten every 15 minutes and this process is ochestrated with PREFECT.
-With pyspark running in a docker container, a batch processing is done every 15mins to carry out the following functions \n
+With pyspark running in a docker container, a batch process is submitted every 15mins to carry out the following functions
     - fetch the current day trending keywords from the data lake
     - extract top trending keywords by volume in the last 2 hours
     - extract newly emerging trending keywords in the last 1 hour
-    - save both top trending and emerging trend to a data warehouse (bigquery)
+    - save both top trending and emerging trends to a data warehouse (bigquery)

 # Dashbord link to visualize the trending tweets in nigeria
 https://lookerstudio.google.com/reporting/9c44d5b0-c85e-4061-9d68-65c0ce5946d4